adrianoaguiar/magento-load-test/README.md

 ## Setup instructions

-- Create database and import dump from data.sql.gz of proper application
+- Create database and import dump from ``data.sql.gz`` of proper application
 - Install Magento application using database created on the previous step
 - Copy ``media`` directory, ``media.set`` and ``media.sh`` script to some directory
 - Run ``media.sh /path/to/magento_pub /path/to/media.set /path/to/source_media`` to initialize product images
 - [Install](http://gatling.io/docs/2.2.0/quickstart.html#installing) Gatling
 - Copy files from `magento1/gatling` and `magento2/gatling` directories to gatling `user-files` directory
-- Run gatling scenario using following options.
-Please use m1 or m2 instead mX in the parameters bellow
+- Run gatling scenario using following options (please use m1 or m2 instead mX in the parameters bellow):

 | Option | Description | Default Value |
 | --- | --- | --- |